-You can email me at the company email to talk directly with me about anything peppers.
+You can email me at the company email, , to chat directly with me about the business.
 Is something wrong with your plant and you want my advice?
 How hot should you expect a certain pepper to be?
 What should you do with your peppers now that you have them?
 How can you calm down the burn?
-These are all great questions, and I will do my best to answer them in a timely and informative fashion.
-Don't hesitate to ask any questions regarding products or general pepper stuff.
-I enjoy talking about it and learning new things from those who also love the hobby.
+These are all great questions and I'm happy to hear from you.
+I enjoy talking about this just as much as I enjoy learning new things from those who also love the hobby.

 Things you can do with your peppers

 I get asked this question all the time.
 "What are you going to do with them all?"
 The truth is you can do tons of things with them, more than you can do with tomatoes, corn... any other fruits or vegetable basically.

 Peppers can obviously be turned into salsas, pico de gallo, and used in stir frys, as we all know, but they have other uses too.
 Peppers can be dehydrated in a food dehydrator or on a chile ristra (google for really pretty pictures), and rehydrated later for use in a sauce.
 The dehydrated chiles can also be ground or processed into flakes and spice rubs as well as pastes.
 You can ferment them in a brine to add complexity to your sauces/salsas (Tabasco is a fermented sauce), you can pickle them, and you can of course make your own special hot sauces out of them.
 There are endless possibilities!